rhystmills/eyegaze-browser/README.md

 - Click lots of times in cardinal directions and in the centre of the screen.
 - Hit space to activate the interface

 This app is totally hacked together, and tested exclusively with my face.
-The 'back button' is currently painted on.
+The 'back button' is currently painted on.   :eye: :eye: